 8. Wear clothes that feel good

-Shoving your body into clothes that are too tight or that don’t represent you is not respectful towards your body; whereas, purchasing clothes that feel authentic to you and fit well not only shows your here-and-now body respect, it often improves your body image.
+Wearing clothes that feel authentic to you and fit well not only shows your body respect, it often improves your body image.

 I do want to acknowledge that purchasing new clothes whenever your body changes requires a certain level of privilege.
 And even if you have the resources to do so, it can be draining to clear out your closet and accept that your body has changed.